-- Visitor goes to your ad and clicks through to landing page
+- Visitor goes to your ad and clicks through to your landing page.

-- They hit a landing page with tracking template that includes data such as keyword & gclid and where they are presented with a dynamic tracking number
+- They hit a landing page with a tracking template that is configured to provide URL parameters using data such as search keywords & google click ids.

-- Completed Goals are configured to trigger conversions in Adwords
+- Completed Goals can then be configured to trigger conversions in Google Ads

 Typically the value-track parameters to add to your tracking template are:

-To enable auto-tagging of parameters to urls in adwords see: Tag Your AdWords Final URLs
+To enable auto-tagging of parameters to urls using adwords see: Tag Your AdWords Final URLs

-With Retreaver it’s possible to send multiple events for a single call to Google Analytics using Tracking URLs.
-For example:
+With Retreaver it’s possible to send multiple events for a single call to Google Analytics using Webhooks.

-Using the Tracking Url: Start: When a call Comes in
+Using the Webhook: Start: When a call Comes in

-Using the Tracking Url: Answered: When a handler answers call
+Using the Webhook: Answered: When a handler answers call